xxsimoxx/vars/README.md

 Useful if you have a value (a phone number, number of employees) in several pages that can change, so you can change this once from the admin.

 It **integrates into TinyMCE** by adding a menu.

+You can choose which users can manage vars.

 ## Shortcodes everywhere
 There is also an option (that affects every shortcode in your site) to **display shortcodes in areas where normally they are not**.